Paddywc/milestone-project-1/README.md

     *	Imported fonts and font icons

 ## Deployment
 The site is hosted on [GitHub Pages](https://paddywc.github.io/milestone-project-1/).
 The source of this code is the [gh-pages branch](https://github.com/Paddywc/milestone-project-1/tree/gh-pages) of the project GitHub repository.
 It mirrors the master branch in every way, with the exception of some media URLs.
-The leading slash is removed for CSS imports from the project directory (“project-assets/..” rather than “"/project-assets/..”), and absolute, rather than relative URLs are used for the image sources.
+The leading slash is removed for CSS imports from the project directory (“project-assets/..” rather than “"/project-assets/..”), and absolute, rather than relative URLs are used for the image sources. "https:" was also added before onlinewebfonts imports.
+All these changes are to ensure that these elements import correctly to GitHub Pages.

 ## Credits
 -	Code for embedding Instagram code is from the [Instagram website]( https://www.instagram.com/developer/embedding/)